 Section 8.
 Penalty.
 Any person who violates any provision of this regulation shall be fined not less than ten ($10) dollars nor more than one hundred ($100) dollars for each day the violation continues as provided by KRS 212.990.

 Section 9.
 Partial Invalidity, Effect of.
 If any word, clause, section or paragraph of this regulation shall be declared invalid, the invalidity of any such word, clause, section or paragraph shall not affect the validity of any of the remaining provisions.

 Section 10.
 Repeals.
 All regulations or parts of regulations of the Lake Cumberland District Board of Health in conflict herewith are to the extent of such conflict hereby repealed.

-Approved and adopted by the Lake Cumberland District Board of Health this __14_day of __November_, 2006.
+Approved and adopted by the Lake Cumberland District Board of Health this 14th day of November, 2006.